getzep/docs.getzep.com/docs/deployment/quickstart.md

 - Install the **[Python](https://github.com/getzep/zep-python)** or **[Javascript](https://github.com/getzep/zep-js)**
   SDKs by following the [SDK Guide](../sdk/index.md).
 - Looking to develop with LangChain or LlamaIndex?
 Check out Zep's [LangChain](../sdk/langchain.md) and [LlamaIndex](../sdk/llamaindex.md) support.

+!!! note "Docker on Macs: Embedding is slow!"

+    **For docker compose deployment we default to using OpenAI's embedding service.**

+    Zep relies on PyTorch for embedding inference.
+On MacOS, Zep's NLP server runs in a Linux ARM64 container.
+PyTorch is not optimized to run on Linux ARM64 and does not have access to MacBook M-series acceleration hardware.

+    Want to use local embeddings?
+See [Selecting Embedding Models](embeddings.md).

 5\.
 Access the **Zep Web UI** at [http://localhost:8000/admin](http://localhost:8000/admin) (assuming you are running Zep locally)